-Personally, I’d visit Cesenatico in winter to avoid the tourist crush and actually be able to see the town.
+Personally, I’d visit Cesenatico in the shoulder season, or even winter, to avoid the tourist crush and actually be able to see the town.
 Because there’s a lot more to do there than just lie on a white-sand beach.

 Every morning there’s a farmers’ market behind the fish market building, right in the centre of town.
 There’s only about twelve stalls, but the produce they sell is fresh, delicious, and locally produced.
 Stop into the fish market too (it’s closed on Sundays) if you’re doing your own cooking.